 Yes, there is.
-As set out in response to question 2, the Strategic Housing Market Assessment update (HA01) highlights a substantial need for affordable housing within Winchester.
+As set out in response to Q2, the SHMA update (HA01) highlights a substantial need for affordable housing within Winchester.

-The greatest demand is for affordable/social rented housing, which is estimated at 368 dwellings per annum (dpa) for the plan area, (see table 3.11 of the SHMA update).
-When the need for affordable home ownership is factored in, the total requirement increases to 537 dpa for the plan area.
+The greatest demand is for affordable/social rented housing, which is estimated at 368 dwellings per annum (dpa) for the plan area, (table 3.11, SHMA update).
+When the need for affordable home ownership is factored in, the total requirement increases to 537 dpa.

-This represents a significant need for affordable housing, one that will not be met under the proposed housing strategy.
-The Council should have explored options to increase delivery beyond what is currently proposed, ensuring that more affordable homes are built to better address the needs of the population.
+This represents a significant need for affordable housing, that will not be met under the proposed housing strategy.
+The Council should have explored options to increase delivery beyond that currently proposed such at an expansion of Policy WK5 to provide 100 homes, ensuring more affordable homes are built to better address the needs of the population.